-Once the evaluation period is over, reports will be automatically generated for each evaluation.
-The exact nature of the reports is still being considered but we expect the list will be something like this:
+Once the evaluation period is over, reports are automatically generated for each evaluation.
+The reports are as follows:

-- Individual Staff Member Report – showing the results from the standard likert scale questions for the module, (plus the responses to this person’s staff rating question, if it is deployed) – but no free text responses.
+- Individual Teacher Report – showing the results from the standard likert scale questions for the module, (plus the responses to this person’s staff rating question, if it is deployed) – but no free text responses.

-- Equality & Diversity Report – showing the results of positive responses to this question and detail of the free text responses.
-This would only be made available to a very restricted set of individuals in the first instance – Heads of Departments and staff involved in supporting Equality and Diversity across the University.
+- Equality & Diversity Report – showing the anonymous results of positive responses to this question and detail of the free text responses.
+This would only be made available to the head of the Curriculum, Learning & Assessment Unit (CLAS) who will analyse the responses and ensure that issues are addressed.

 FAQs re Module Evaluations

 Below is a list of questions that may be asked about the new Module Evaluation process

 We are running Undergraduate end of module evaluations from Monday, 23rd April (2.00 pm) until midnight on Sunday, 6th May.
 Reminders will be sent periodically throughout this period to those students still to complete evaluations.

 The University requires a minimum 50% return rate for each end of of module evaluation, which is in line with return rates for the NSS (National Student Survey).

 Students will be sent notification emails (sent from firstname.lastname@example.org) which will include a link to a new system which lists the evaluations you need to complete.

 The new evaluations have been made shorter and more consistent so should take less time to complete.
 Evaluations can be completed on a pc or laptop, mobile or tablet device of your choice.